ConacBreslin/technostalgia/README.md

 ## Strategy
 The site should provide a platform for people interested in obsolete technologies to come and be reminded of them and to share their experience of them.
-- Objective Requirements;         To encourage visitors to visit the site, register with it and to returen frequently.
+- Objective Requirements;         To encourage visitors to visit the site, register with it and to return frequently.
 - Functional requirements; 	    To provide a collection of technologies that users can view.
 To provide a facility for users to register, log in and log out of the site.
 To provide registered users with the facility to add, edit and delete their own technologies and comments.
 - Non-functional requirements; 	The site should be attractive and intuitive.

 ## Structure
 The site starts with a home page.
 From here there are four main areas to which visitors may  navigate depending on status (visitor, registered visitor, administrator).
 1. The registration and login in pages are available to all users.
-The Logout page is available to logged in users.
+The logout page is available to logged in users.
 2. The page to browse technologies is available to all users and from this page users can navigate to the comments page where all users can view the comments that have been added about a selected technology selected.
-REgistered, logged in users can add comments.
+Registered, logged in users can add comments.
 3. All registered, logged in users can access their profile page.
-Thsi lists alll the technologies and comments they have added to the site.
-From this page they can navigate to edit either their technologies or the comments.
+This lists all the technologies and comments they have added to the site.
+From this page they can navigate to edit either their technologies or their comments.
 4. Any user designated as an 'admin' user also has access to a page where the site can be managed.
-FRom this page categories can be added, and all the tcehnologies and comments on the site can be editted or deleted.
+From this page categories can be added, and all the technologies and comments on the site can be editted or deleted.

 ## Skeleton